 - 2 cups unbleached all-purpose flour (for gluten free use 1½ cups gluten-free flour blend plus ½ cup almond flour)

 - 1 cup almond milk or other milk of choice

 - ¼ cup avocado oil, vegetable oil, or melted coconut oilbutter, plus more for pan

-- ⅓ cup maple syrup or honey, plus more for fruit
+- ⅓ cup coconut sugar, pure cane sugar, maple syrup or honey, plus more for fruit

 - 1 teaspoon vanilla extract